 Child rape, including the exceptional and highly commented upon incidents of the rape of children under the age of three, is nonetheless metonymically inscribed in the narratives that circulate in the mass media about South Africa, as the sign of a unique failure and often as a sign of crisis whose narrative context is that of national decline.
-There is some reason for this insofar as some small studies have suggested that this category may account for nearly 20 percent of child rapes in South Africa.
-66 At the same time, it has been observed by Latasha Treger, programme officer at the Women's Health Project in Galashewe township of Kimberley, where a major survey on child rape was conducted under the auspices of the Medical Research Council of South Africa, that a significant number of people (20 percent of those interviewed) do not consider intercourse with a child under ten to be eligible for the category of rape.
+There is some reason for this insofar as some small studies have suggested that this category may account for nearly 20 percent of child rapes in South Africa.66 At the same time, it has been observed by Latasha Treger, programme officer at the Women's Health Project in Galashewe township of Kimberley, where a major survey on child rape was conducted under the auspices of the Medical Research Council of South Africa, that a significant number of people (20 percent of those interviewed) do not consider intercourse with a child under ten to be eligible for the category of rape.
 It is unclear what, precisely, such acts are understood to be, other than "sex," but it is possible that, insofar as agency cannot be attributed to the child, who has no full command of language, and insofar as refusal is part of the negative (dialectical) condition for defining rape in legal terms (it is sexual intercourse to which one has not assented), such individuals are implicitly recognizing an aporia in the legal definition of child rape.
-It is an aporia that appears most visibly in those contexts where an absolute opposition between agency and enslavement, mastery and servitude, refusal and consent, is presumed.67 discourse is inextricably bound up with the popular discourse about such violence, with the rumors and phantasmatic images that circulate in gossip and televisual drama.
+It is an aporia that appears most visibly in those contexts where an absolute opposition between agency and enslavement, mastery and servitude, refusal and consent, is presumed.67

+In addition to this instability in definition, however, the reports by the Medical Research Council testify to the fact that, beyond its status as event in the lives of victims and perpetrators, sexual violence is a discourse, and one that is increasingly central to the operations of the state.
+This official discourse is inextricably bound up with the popular discourse about such violence, with the rumors and phantasmatic images that circulate in gossip and televisual drama.
 Indeed, it rests on that which it would seek to contain.
 This containment is far from secure, which is demonstrated by the low rates of criminal prosecution and conviction.
-Less than 50 percent of all reported rape cases go to trial, and in 2000, less than 8 percent of these led to convictions.
-Yet the increasing visibility of discourse about sexual violence and the public assertions that such rates must be improved, reveal the degree to which sexual violence has itself become a test for the new state.
+Less than 50 percent of all reported rape cases go to trial, and in 2000, less than 8 percent of these led to convictions.68 Yet the increasing visibility of discourse about sexual violence and the public assertions that such rates must be improved, reveal the degree to which sexual violence has itself become a test for the new state.
 Let us then consider how this discourse operates.